 In 2018 I qualified after five years of training as a psychotherapist (MBACP), and established the largest English-speaking association for mental health professionals in China.
 I’ve received a Millennium Award from renowned journalist Jon Snow, been mentored by Zen masters, CEOs and artistic strategist Mira Kaushik OBE, and coached by author Jon Ronson, explorer Bruce Parry and Pulitzer Prize winner Jacqui Banaszynski.

-I live with my husband and youngest stepchild in London, where I’m working towards a PhD.
+I live in London and California with my husband and youngest stepchild, and am working towards a PhD.

 (MSc Psychological Therapies, MA Comp Lit, BA Law & Development, PGDips Couns., Journ., and Ed.)